abbeygirl/nzedb/FAQ's.md

 Do not expect us to implement requested features in a short amount of time.

 Some requested features we will not implement, you are free to clone the git.

+## Make sure you read the changelog to see if there are any new features added!